 To measure walkability, this analysis uses the National Walkability Index developed by the United States Environmental Protection Agency.
 The Walkability Index uses different factors to score an area's relative walkability including intersection density, proximity to transit stops, diversity of land uses, employment mix, and employment and household mix.
-This score is helpful in assessing the basic framework or walkability, but does not take into account all real-world characteristics.
+This score is helpful in assessing the basic framework or walkability,

-Figure 22.
+Figure 25.
 Walkability within and around the study area (EPA)